 While I have traditionally conducted my initial consultations in the office, and I continue to do so, I also offer video conferences for those who are more comfortable with that.
 If you've never done a video conference before, you already have the equipment you need if you have a smartphone like an iPhone or Android, a computer with a webcam and microphone, or a tablet.
 I use the Zoom video conference application, which is easy and free to use.
 If you have never used it before, I can help you access Zoom.
 Also, now is a good time to take 5 to 10 minutes to learn how to use this simple technology so that you can continue to interact with people and businesses during the Covid-19 crisis.
 I think the crisis will subside, but the world was already shifting to video conferences over the internet before this.
 The Covid-19 situation is just going to accelerate that and continue to make that the new normal, so you might as well use this situation to learn how to use it now.
 That way, you can participate too and enjoy the convenience that virtual meetings or video conferencing provides and continue to do so after the crisis.

 Keep Living and Moving Forward

 Take precautions, but don't let the virus stop you from living.
 Also don't let it stop you from getting your affairs in order with advance healthcare and financial directives and a Will or Trust because, as this virus has reminded us, we never know when something bad can happen.
 As such, we have to be prepared by having an incapacity and estate plan in place before we need it.
 You can take care of this and stay safe at home with a video conference or telephone consultation with me, a licensed Michigan attorney.

 Getting started is as simple as giving me a call at (248) 469-4261 or use the contact form to the right to receive a call back from me.
 As is my usual practice, we'll spend a few minutes getting some background information to make sure I can help you and answering your initial questions.
-Then we can schedule a more in-depth video conference or telephone consultation.
+Then we can schedule a more in-depth meeting in the office or video conference over Zoom.